ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 $$\ddot{r}=\frac{l^2}{r^3} - \frac{k}{r^2} = - \frac{dv(r)}{dr}$$
 where
 $$v(r) = \frac{l^2}{2r^2} - \frac{k}{r} $$
-We have obtained a one dimensional second order differential equation for the variable $r$ as a funct
+We have obtained a one dimensional second order differential equation for the variable $r$ as a function of t